ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 ## What is Ether? {#what-is-ether}

-Ether is the cryptocurrency that pays for computing services on the [Ethereum blockchain](/developers/docs/intro-to-ethereum).
+Ether (ETH) is the cryptocurrency that pays for computing services on the [Ethereum blockchain](/developers/docs/intro-to-ethereum).

 The Ethereum blockchain allows developers to create [decentralized applications (dapps)](/developers/docs/intro-to-dapps), sharing a common pool of computing power.
 Because this shared pool has a finite amount of power, Ethereum needs a way to determine who gets access to the computing resources — otherwise, a dapp could consume the entire network by submitting an infinite loop or other malicious program.

 The Ether cryptocurrency provides a pricing mechanism for Ethereum's computing power.
 When users want to make a transaction, they must pay an amount of Ether that is proportional to the total amount of computing the transaction requires.
 Thus, even if a malicious dapp submitted an infinite loop, the transaction would eventually run out of Ether and terminate, allowing the network to return to normal.

+It is [common](https://www.reuters.com/article/us-crypto-currencies-lending-insight-idUSKBN25M0GP#:~:text=price%20of%20ethereum) [to](https://abcnews.go.com/Business/bitcoin-slumps-week-low-amid-renewed-worries-chinese/story?id=78399845#:~:text=cryptocurrencies%20including%20ethereum) [conflate](https://www.cnn.com/2021/03/14/tech/nft-art-buying/index.html#:~:text=price%20of%20ethereum) Ethereum and Ether — when people reference the "price of Ethereum," they are almost always describing the price of Ether.

 ## Pricing a Transaction in Ether {#pricing-a-transaction}

 The price of a transaction on Ethereum is determined by two variables: gas and gas fees.
 By multiplying these variables, users can determine the price of their transaction — which is paid in Ether.

-Gas is proportional to the number of operations a given transaction must execute before completing.
+[Gas](/developers/docs/gas/#what-is-gas) is proportional to the number of operations a given transaction must execute before completing.
 Some transactions might be very simple; for example, moving Ether from one account to another.
 Other transactions are much more intensive; for example, calculating the first trillion Fibonacci numbers.
 Tracking gas ensures each user pays a proportional amount for their usage of the Ethereum network's computing power.

 Gas fees are a measure of the short-term demand for the Ethereum network's computing power.
 When many users are trying to use Ethereum, gas fees increase (and vice versa).

-Each transaction submitted to the network includes a max gas fee set by the sender of the transaction.
-Senders can set whatever max gas fee they prefer (above a specified minimum).
-However, the miners who include transactions into blocks are incentivized to pick transactions offering the highest max gas fee.
+Gas fees are made up of two components: [base fee](/developers/docs/gas/#base-fee) and [priority fee](/developers/docs/gas/#priority-fee) (also called a tip).
+The base fee is set by the protocol in reaction to network demand, and the priority fee is set by users hoping to be included into the next block.
+Senders can set their priority fee as high as they prefer; however, the miners who include transactions into blocks are incentivized to pick transactions offering the highest gas fees.

 Thus, gas fees functions as an auction mechanism for inclusion in the next Ethereum block.
 As a result, two transactions with the same amount of gas may cost more or less depending on when they are submitted to Ethereum.